carlosguevara1/aggte/README.md

 ## Description

-I built the Python function for aggte of the R package (and c++) from [Callaway and Sant’Anna (2021)](https://bcallaway11.github.io/did/index.html).
+I built the Python function for aggte function of the R package (and c++) from [Callaway and Sant’Anna (2021)](https://bcallaway11.github.io/did/index.html).
 This code is a function to take group-time average treatment effects and aggregate them into a smaller number of parameters.
 There are several possible aggregations including "simple", "dynamic", "group", and "calendar.".

 ## Roadmap